Not too far, not too close.

 A medium shot (“MS” on the shot list) is captured at a medium distance from the subject.
 It is often used for dialogue-heavy scenes, but also depicts body language and can reveal more of the setting.
 Oftentimes it will frame multiple subjects as well as a portion of the background.

-That’s the medium shot definition; film terms are important because they help us clearly differentiate them from one another, but an alternate and perhaps simpler way to think about a medium shot camera angle is that it shows less than a wide shot but more than a close-up.
+An alternate and perhaps simpler way to think about this camera angle is that it shows less than a wide shot but more than a close-up.

-There’s no one instance in which a medium shot is called for, but all that means is that it’s up to you as a filmmaker to decide when to use it.
+There’s no one instance in which this shot is called for, but all that means is that it’s up to you as a filmmaker to decide when to use it.

-Medium shots can be used to frame large groups of people or individual characters in settings that have more going on in the background.
-The medium shot can also provide scale between the subject and their surroundings and allow character and setting to play off each other in a way that other shots don’t allow.
+It can be used to frame large groups of people or individual characters in settings that have more going on in the background, or can also provide a sense of scale between the subject and their surroundings.
+It allows character and setting to play off each other in a way that other shots don’t allow.

-The medium shot is a workhorse; it fits the character, dialogue, setting, and occasionally action all into one shot.
+This shot is truly a workhorse; it fits the character, dialogue, setting, and occasionally action all into one shot.

-That’s enough talk though, let’s take a look at some medium shot examples.
+That’s enough talk though, let’s take a look at this in practice!

 Medium Shot Examples

-Let’s start off with an example of a medium shot that does just about everything, from Hitchcock’s North by Northwest.
+Let’s start off with an example from Hitchcock’s North by Northwest.

 We’re with Roger as he realizes the crop duster is returning for him and we see the sense of urgency on his face as the plane gets closer and closer.
-This medium shot also reaffirms that Roger is in a remote area, which further amplifies the danger he’s in; there’s nothing but he and the plane and it’s coming straight for him.
+The camera angle also reaffirms that Roger is in a remote area, which further amplifies the danger he’s in; there’s nothing but he and the plane and it’s coming straight for him.

-This scene is an achievement in filmmaking and is only possible because of the medium shot.
+This scene is an achievement in filmmaking and is only possible because of our new favorite shot.
 A close-up wouldn’t capture the sense of scope and danger Roger is in and a wide shot wouldn’t allow for us to see the emotion on Roger’s face.
-Only the medium shot allows for both.

-Now let’s change gears a bit and take a look at a medium shot that’s used to fully capture emotion.
+Now let’s change gears a bit and take a look at how the shot is used to fully capture emotion.

 This sequence, among the most powerful in Spielberg’s incredible filmography, features the iconic shot of Private Ryan at the Normandy American Cemetery and Memorial.
 The entire scene is full of emotion, but in this particular moment, we see Ryan gazing not only at the grave of Captain Miller, but at the graves of all the American men lost during WWII.